Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/auto-approve-devs-apps.md

 ---

-When auto approval is enabled, {{site.konnect_short_name}} admins don't need to manually approve Developer and Application requests.
+When auto approval is enabled, {{site.konnect_short_name}} admins don't need to manually approve developer and application requests.
 You can enable automatic approval from the Dev Portal settings.

-If auto approve is not enabled for Developers or Applications, admins will need to approve new Developers and Applications manually.
+If auto approve is not enabled for Developers or Applications, admins will need to approve new developers and applications manually.
 For more information on manual approval, see [Manage Developer Access](/konnect/dev-portal/access-and-approval/manage-devs/) and [Manage Application Registration Requests](/konnect/dev-portal/access-and-approval/manage-app-reg-requests/).

 {:.note}
 > If auto approve is enabled through Dev Portal for applications, it overrides the service setting.